Julie Ertz: Chicago Red Stars, 2014–2021

 On January 17, 2014, Ertz was selected third overall in the first round of the 2014 NWSL College Draft by the Chicago Red Stars.
 She subsequently signed with the team for the 2014 season.
 She made her first appearance for the team on April 19 in a match against the Western New York Flash.
 She scored the only goal of the match in the 59th minute.
 In the 2014 season, Ertz started in 21 matches and scored two goals.
 The Red Stars finished fifth in the regular season with a 9–7–8 record and did not advance to the playoffs.
-Ertz was named NWSL Rookie of the Year following the 2014 season.
+Following the 2014 season, Ertz was named NWSL Rookie of the Year and came second in voting (tied with Ali Krieger) behind Becky Sauerbrunn for NWSL Defender of the Year.

 In 2015, Ertz missed almost half of the NWSL season due to commitments with the United States women's national team at the FIFA Women's World Cup in Canada.
 She returned to the Red Stars on July 22 during a match against the Boston Breakers, which ended in 2–1 victory for the Red Stars.
 She made 11 appearances for the Red Stars during the 2015 season, playing 990 minutes.
 The Red Stars finished second in the regular season with an 8–3–9 record and advanced to the playoffs.
 The Red Stars faced FC Kansas City in the semi-finals of the playoffs on September 13.
 Ertz started in the match, which ended in a 0–3 defeat for the Red Stars and they were eliminated from the playoffs.
-Following the 2015 season, Ertz was named to the NWSL Best XI.
+Following the 2015 season, Ertz was named to the NWSL Best XI and was again a finalist for Defender of the Year.